Flynn-B/Numerical-Modeling-of-Polyminerallic-Aggregate-Crushing/MCRPY/README.md

 ## Installation

-It is **strongly** recommended to have MCRpy built in a seperate project.
+It is recommended to have MCRpy built in a seperate project.
 Furthermore, newer Python versions fail to run as expected!
 Python 3.8.0 has been tested and is **strongly** recommended.

 An editable install is needed, so clone repo.